ProKids Celebrates 40 Years of Service to

 In 1984, ProKids joined the newly formed National Court Appointed Special Advocates Association and gained recognition as one of the first CASA programs to receive United Way funding.

-In 1991, as a reaction to a newly passed law requiring abused & neglected children have GAL representation, Hamilton County contracted with ProKids to provide the service.
+In 1991, as a reaction to a newly passed law requiring abused and neglected children to have GAL representation, Hamilton County contracted with ProKids to provide the service.
 ProKids began operating a GAL division in addition to the CASA program and expanded its staff to 23.

 During the period from 1992 to 1995, ProKids continued to serve almost all of the children who were subjects of abuse and neglect proceedings in Hamilton County Juvenile Court.
 The vast majority of children were served by staff social workers and attorneys.
 ProKids continued its CASA Volunteer program, serving about 40 children a year with these trained community members.